Chart Color Schemes

 Ferny Creek is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, Ferny Creek's population is estimated at around 1,513, a decrease of 11 people since the 2021 Census which reported 1,524 residents.
-This decrease was inferred from AreaSearch's estimate of 1,504 residents following examination of ABS data released in June 2024 and validation of 12 new addresses since the Census date.
+As of Feb 2026, Ferny Creek's estimated population is around 1,513, a decrease of 11 people since the 2021 Census which reported 1,524 residents.
+This change was inferred from AreaSearch's estimation of 1,504 residents based on latest ABS ERP data (June 2024) and validation of 12 new addresses since the Census date.
 The population density is approximately 335 persons per square kilometer.
-Overseas migration contributed around 64% to Ferny Creek's recent population growth.
+Overseas migration contributed about 64% of Ferny Creek's recent population growth.
 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Ferny Creek is projected to grow by 57 persons to 2041, reflecting a total increase of 3.0%.
+For areas without this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Ferny Creek is projected to grow by 58 persons to 2041, reflecting a total increase of 3.2% over the 17-year period.

 Frequently Asked Questions - Population